dghost/quake2vr/README.md

 - [Isla Schanuel](http://islaes.com/) for the idea of applying counter-rotation to the HUD to help reduce nausea.
 - Karl B. for reporting bugs in multiplayer.
 - [Nick Patrick](http://enpat.net) for a truly amazing job finding bugs in pre-release builds.
+- [ubtri](https://www.youtube.com/user/ubtri) for a ton of ideas on how to improve it and for the multiplayer configuration.
+- D at [eVRydayVR](https://www.youtube.com/channel/UCTlgIRnl3viQb1zCJqFJwqw) for doing the most amazing video walkthrough/review I've ever seen.
+Seriously, [go watch it](https://www.youtube.com/watch?v=ehoEJqZVFB0&list=UUTlgIRnl3viQb1zCJqFJwqw).